-In (3), the right-hand-side (RHS) is the total average service provided for each user and the left-hand-side (LHS) is just the average arrival rate.
-Thus, to stabilize the data queue, (3) should be satisfied.
-In (6), the LHS is the average probing rate for each user and the RHS is the allowable probing rate for each user.
-To meet the constraint of allowable probing rates, (6) should be satisfied.
+In (10), the right-hand-side (RHS) is the total average service provided for each user and the left-hand-side (LHS) is just the average arrival rate.
+Thus, to stabilize the data queue, (10) should be satisfied.
+In (13), the LHS is the average probing rate for each user and the RHS is its allowable probing rate.
+To meet the constraint of average probing rates, (13) should be satisfied.